-- ⊘ One set of debate character cards per group of 6 (see pages 15-16 of this pack) - Access to video on selective breeding - Space to sit in small groups for discussion - Copies of debate framework (See pages 17-19 of this pack)
+- One set of debate character cards per group of 6 (see pages 15-16 of this pack) - Access to video on selective breeding - Space to sit in small groups for discussion - Copies of debate framework (See pages 17-19 of this pack)

 Do some more research to find out more about the different perspectives of the characters.
-You can join up to the free NFU scheme 'Farmer Time' which connects classrooms with a farmer via video chat to regularly chat about their work and answer their questions.
+You can join up the free 'Farmer Time' scheme which connects classrooms with a farmer via video chat to regularly chat about their work and answer their questions.
+Visit farmertime.org.